kmarkus/rFSM/doc/README.txt

 7.1 The event memory extension (=rfsm_emem= module) #EventMemory
 =================================================================

-   This extension adds /memory/ of events that occured to an rFSM statechart.
+   This extension adds /memory/ of events that occurred to an rFSM statechart.
 This is done maintaining a table =emem= for every state.
 The keys in this table are event names and the values the number of times that event occurred while the respective state was